Get ready to meet Pothos royalty.

 Frequently Asked Questions

 Green leaves are a sign of your plant not getting enough light.
-If it’s struggling to photosynthesise, this particular Pothos variety can lose variegation and brightness.
+If it’s struggling to photosynthesize, this particular Pothos variety can lose variegation and brightness.
 Try moving it into brighter light.

 Too much direct sunlight can scorch the leaves and lead to your plant developing brown leaf tips.
 Try moving the plant into a spot where it gets indirect sunlight instead.

-Yellow leaves can be a sign of just about anything but you’re probably overwatering it.
+Yellow leaves can be a sign of just about anything, but you’re probably overwatering it.
 Make sure you have a pot with a drainage hole, and you don’t have your plant sat in water.
-Regular watering when it’s dry to the touch is the way to do.
+Regular watering when it’s dry to the touch is the way to do it.

 Honestly, I don’t think so.
 Some people on the internet think that the Snow Queen is a separate plant but it seems that it’s just a Marble Queen that’s received lots of light and so has more white variegation.